emilsw/ew/optimize/angelusdirect.md

 <img src="https://lh3.googleusercontent.com/_o7aXxTB845_f6Q-Wz6a14_BU9ZxvIGSzTyEm9IlkNLODOiqjxfssyZvCCQqrTnq2f-TI9Lbha3pCQMZGPcgqR26Gy_LcGIQiXSWhsPaj-HfrL__KISdCnb3e-N-y94bk2X_Pt5D" width="700">

-**+12.33%** increase in revenue might not seem much, but the changes were small and this increase means approximately 3 million dollars in additional annual revenue for them.
+**+12.33%** increase in revenue might not seem much, but for them it means approximately extra 3 million dollars in additional annual revenue.

 Just think about what just a 2% or 10% improvement for each checkout page would do for your business...

-If you keep testing and optimizing, you may possible be looking at 20 - 30% increase in sales over the next 6 months.
+If you keep testing and optimizing, you may possible be looking at 20 - 30% (or even more) increase in sales over the next 6 months.

 . . .